-I have always had a special affinity with the wonderfully airy ridge leading to Clough Head from Helvellyn My early Lake District holidays were based near here.
-The Dodds (Stybarrow Dood, Watsons Dodd & Great Dodd) straddle the middle section of the ridge; a switchback of rounded summits either overlooking St Johns in the Vale and Thirlmere or back over Ullswater and the fells near Helvellyn.
+I have always had a special affinity with the wonderfully airy ridge leading to Clough Head from Helvellyn.
+My early Lake District holidays were based near here.
+The Dodds (Stybarrow Dodd, Watsons Dodd & Great Dodd) straddle the middle section of the ridge; a switchback of rounded summits overlooking St Johns in the Vale and Thirlmere to the west or Ullswater and the fells surrounding Helvellyn to the east.
+The walking on the wide ridges is simply delightful.

 Your email address will not be published.
 Required fields are marked *